Nazaneen Ghaffar: Television career

-On 4 November 2010 it was announced that Ghaffar was leaving the BBC to join Sky News as weather presenter on its Sunrise programme, replacing Lucy Verasamy who had left to join ITV's Daybreak.
+On 4 November 2010 it was announced that Ghaffar was leaving the BBC to join Sky News as presenter of The Weather on its Sunrise programme.
 She also presented forecasts for Sky News-produced 5 News on Channel 5 until 19 February 2012.

 On 25 April 2022, Ghaffar left Sky News to join TalkTV on the weather segment after TalkTV News.
+Since 2024 she works for The New York Times weather team, as their weather reporter based in London.

 Personal life

 Ghaffar married BBC reporter Charlie Rose in August 2016.